-S No Course List Learning Outcomes Existing Syllabus Suggested Syllabus Remarks 9.
-BOT 201: On completion of Unit 1 Unit-I This brings more 9.
-Angiosperms Taxonomy bill completion of this course, students will be able to: Identify characteristic features of angiosperm families and their interdisciplinary approaches.
-Understand plant morphology Taxonomy: Importance, a brief account of the historical development.
+S No. Course List Learning Outcomes Existing Syllabus Suggested Syllabus Remarks 9.
+BOT 201: On completion of Unit 1 Unit-I This brings more Angiosperms Taxonomy and Economic Botany characteristic features of angiosperm families and their interdisciplinary approaches.
+Taxonomy: Importance, a brief account of the historical development.
 Code, binomial nomenclature, International rules of Botanical nomenclature, Units of classification, Principles of priority, Type method, Citation of author's name.
 Numerical Taxonomy and Chemical Taxonomy (brief ideas only).
 A brief account of National Herbaria and Botanical Gardens of India.
-Unit 2 International code of nomenclature for algae, fungi and plants- history, rules, principles.
+International code of nomenclature for algae, fungi and plants- history, rules, principles.
 Concept of family, genus and species, citation of author's name.
 Numerical taxonomy and chemical taxonomy (brief ideas only).
 A brief account of national herbaria and botanical gardens of India. clarity to the syllabus.
 These are already covered in Code.
-This inclusion will help in explaining plant taxonomy. terminologies and distinguishing Classification : System of Bentham and Hooker, a brief account of classification by Engler and Prantl, Hutchinson and Takhtajan, merits and demerits.
+This inclusion will help in explaining plant taxonomy.
+Understand plant morphology terminologies and distinguishing features with morphological peculiarities.
+Know the economic importance of angiosperms and its use in various industries.
+Unit 2 Classification: System of Bentham and Hooker, a brief account of classification by Engler and Prantl, Hutchinson and Takhtajan, merits and demerits.
 Study of following families with emphasis on their diagnostic features: Ranunculaceae, Papaveraceae, Capparidaceae, Caryophy-llaceae, Rutaceae, Myrtaceae, Malvaceae.
-Unit 3 Study of following families with emphasis on their diagnostic features : Cucurbitaceae, Rutaceae, Rubiaceae, Asclepiadaceae, Apocynaceae, Asteraceae, Boraginaceae, Acanthaceae, Scrophulariaceae, Lamiaceae, Euphorbiaceae Brassicaceae, Fabaceae, Caesalpinaceae, Mimosaceae, Poaceae, Arecaceae, Liliaceae.
-Classification: System of Bentham and Hooker, a brief account of classification by Engler and Prantl, Hutchinson and Takhtajan, merits and demerits.
-Study of following families with emphasis on their diagnostic features: Ranunculaceae Papaveraceae Capparidaceae Caryophyllaceae Rutaceae Myrtaceae Myrtaceae Malvaceae Study of following families with emphasis on their diagnostic features: Curyophyllaceae Rutaceae Myrtaceae Malvaceae Study of following families with emphasis on their diagnostic features: Cucurbitaceae Rubiaceae Asclepiadaceae Asteraceae Amaranthaceae Solanaceae The suggested families are of more relevance
+Unit 3 Study of following families with emphasis on their diagnostic features: Cucurbitaceae, Rubiaceae, Asclepiadaceae, Apocynaceae, Asteraceae, Boraginaceae, Acanthaceae, Scrophulariaceae, Lamiaceae, Euphorbiaceae Brassicaceae, Fabaceae, Caesalpinaceae, Mimosaceae, Poaceae, Arecaceae, Liliaceae.
+Unit 2 Classification: System of Bentham and Hooker, a brief account of classification by Engler and Prantl, Hutchinson and Takhtajan, merits and demerits.
+Study of following families with emphasis on their diagnostic features: Ranunculaceae Papaveraceae Caryophyllaceae Rutaceae Myrtaceae Malvaceae Unit 3 Study of following families with emphasis on their diagnostic features: Cucurbitaceae Rubiaceae Asclepiadaceae Apocynaceae Asteraceae Amaranthaceae Acanthaceae Solanaceae The suggested families are of more relevance